Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What types of holding right over real estate are acknowledged by law in your jurisdiction?

 The Civil Code (Federal Law 5/1985) provides for various types of tenure, including:

-- Musataha – the right to build on land for a specified duration not exceeding 50 years.
-The holder of a musataha right is deemed to own all buildings on the land during the specified term.
+- musataha – the right to build on land for a specified duration not exceeding 50 years.
+The holder of a musataha right is deemed to own all buildings on the land during the specified term; and

 In Dubai, land can also be gifted by the ruler of Dubai to a UAE national at no cost for commercial, industrial or residential purposes.
 Granted land is not freehold land and is subject to various restrictions.

 Are rights to land and buildings on the land legally separable?